When the Feet Begin to Swell

 Read more about Plantar Fasciitis

-Broken ankles need immediate treatment.
-If you are seeking treatment, contact Zina Cappiello, DPM from Dr. Zina B. Cappiello DPM, LLC.
+Sports related foot and ankle injuries require proper treatment before players can go back to their regular routines.
+For more information, contact Zina Cappiello, DPM of Dr. Zina B. Cappiello DPM, LLC.
 Our podiatrist can provide the care you need to keep you pain-free and on your feet.

 • Achilles Tendon Rupture